hippie68/pkgrename/README.md

       %app%, %dlc%, %game%, %other%, and %patch% are mapped to their corresponding
       %type% values.
 They will be displayed if the PKG is of that specific category.

-      Only the first occurence of each pattern variable will be parsed.
       After parsing, empty pairs of brackets, empty pairs of parentheses, and any remaining curly braces ("[]", "()", "{", "}") will be removed.